 Native Americans in Philanthropy (NAP): NAP mission's is to promote equitable and effective philanthropy in Native communities.
 The local chapter of NAP is chaired by Quita Sullivan, New England Foundation for the Arts.

-New England Blacks in Philanthropy (NEBIP): NEBIP is an organization that unites Black philanthropists, trustees, and staff of granmtmaking institutions to enhance philanthropy's ability to address the needs of Black communities nationally and globally.
+New England Blacks in Philanthropy (NEBIP): New England Blacks in Philanthropy is an organization that unites Black philanthropists, trustees, and grantees, to enhance philanthropy’s ability to address the needs of Black communities locally, nationally, and globally.
+Our mission is to inform, reform, and transform the practice of philanthropy.
+We are bringing forth a paradigm shift in philanthropy from focusing on Black deficits to shining a light on our considerable assets and financial leverage in order to increase the potential in our communities with the power of Black philanthropy.
 For more information or to join, contact Bithiah Carter, President, NEBIP.

 New England International Donors (NEID): NEID is a vibrant community of engaged global philanthropists learning, giving, investing and partnering together to end poverty, protect the planet, and ensure peace and human rights for all.
 Through strategic networking, educational opportunities, and information sharing we aim to spark donor action and collaboration.
 Please contact email@example.com for more information.